 - 1 teaspoon sea salt

-- 1 cup water
+- 1 cup water or vegetable stock

-- chopped fresh coriander (cilantro) or parsley to garnish
+- Chopped fresh coriander cilantro or parsley to garnish

 Instructions

-- Preheat oven to 200°C/395°F.
+- Preheat oven to 200° C / 395° F.

 - Transfer the mixture into an oven-proof casserole or baking dish and spread the chicken pieces evenly.
 Place in the oven, uncovered, middle shelf.